 This is a sanctuary of tranquillity, where cares may be forgotten, the fundamentals may be reconsidered, the spirit refreshed and the mind reinspired.

 A floor plan of the Quiet Room is shown on the right.
 As with all the other modules of this dwelling, the entire circular floor is covered in specially shaped cork tiles coloured to look like light grey stone.
 The passage on the left is to the bedroom.
 The passage at the top right is to the work space.
 In the centre of the room is a 6 metre diameter lawn textured carpet.
-Next to each passage, diametrically opposite each other are twin vortex flame units, enclosed in floor-to-ceiling glass cylinders.
+Next to each passage, diametrically opposite each other are twin vortex flame units, enclosed in floor-to-ceiling cylinders of glass.

 The focus of the Quiet Room is a raised plinth spanning the 90° arc between the two passage entrances.
 In the centre of the vertical wall of this arc is mounted a crystal totem as shown on the left.